koiic/favorite-things/answers.md

 #### How would you track down a performance issue in production
+    1.Identify the bottleneck :
-    1. I will Install a monitoring tool like STACKDRIVER
+         I will start by using logging or monitoring tool like (StackDriver, Elsatic Stack or Datadog) to monitor request-response and trace the application functions
-    2. From the logs, I can determine where the issue is coming from.
+    2.I will try to check why there was an issue in the first place, it is coming from the front end or backend 3.making use of my browser dev tools come in handy e.g(chrome dev tools)